WavebreakmediaMicro - Fotolia

 Alarm verification and UPS calibration

 A trained technician should periodically make sure that UPS units are properly calibrated.
-A UPS that is not correctly calibrated can trigger a voltage overage alarm, even if the supported load is well within what the device's power rating range.
-It may also cause the unit to display incorrect runtime data, which makes it harder to schedule required maintenance.
+A UPS that is not correctly calibrated can trigger a voltage overage alarm, even if the supported load is well within the device's power rating range.
+It might also cause the unit to display incorrect runtime data, which makes it harder to schedule required maintenance.

 Dig Deeper on Data center ops, monitoring and management